Smoke composition

 A smoke composition is a pyrotechnic composition designed primarily to generate smoke.
 Smoke compositions are used as obscurants or for generation of signaling smokes.
 Some are used as a payload of smoke bombs and smoke grenades.

 Obscurants

 Smoke compositions used as obscurants generate large amount of thick, usually white, smoke.
-The most common smoke composition for pyrotechnic generation of smoke screens is the zinc chloride smoke mixture (HC).

 Zinc chloride smoke

-Zinc chloride smoke is grey-white and consists of tiny particles of zinc chloride.
-The most common mixture for generating these is the zinc chloride smoke mixture (HC), consisting of hexachloroethane, grained aluminium and zinc oxide.
-The smoke consists of zinc chloride, zinc oxychlorides, and hydrochloric acid, which absorb the moisture in the air.
-The smoke also contains traces of organic chlorinated compounds, phosgene, carbon monoxide, and chlorine.

-Its toxicity is caused mainly by the content of strongly acidic hydrochloric acid, but also due to thermal effects of reaction of zinc chloride with water.
-These effects cause lesions of the mucous membranes of the upper airways.
-Damage of the lower airways can manifest itself later as well, due to fine particles of zinc chloride and traces of phosgene.
-In high concentrations the smoke can be very dangerous when inhaled.
-Symptoms include dyspnea, retrosternal pain, hoarseness, stridor, lachrymation, cough, expectoration, and in some cases haemoptysis.
-Delayed pulmonary edema, cyanosis or bronchopneumonia may develop.
-The smoke and the spent canisters contain suspected carcinogens.

-The prognosis for the casualties depends on the degree of the pulmonary damage.
-All exposed individuals should be kept under observation for 8 hours.
-Most affected individuals recover within several days, with some symptoms persisting for up to 1-2 weeks.
-Severe cases can suffer of reduced pulmonary function for some months, the worst cases developing marked dyspnea and cyanosis leading to death.

-Respirators are required for people coming into contact with the zinc chloride smoke.

 White phosphorus

 White phosphorus is a popular base for smoke production.
 It is used in artillery shells, bombs, and grenades.

 Signalling

 A colored smoke composition can be used for signalling.
 These are usually based on a low-temperature burning pyrotechnic composition, mixed with a dye that gets vaporized and creates large, colored smoke particles.
 The composition is often based on an oxidizer (e.g. potassium chlorate, potassium nitrate, or potassium perchlorate), a fuel (e.g. lactose), an optional coolant (e.g. sodium bicarbonate), and one or more dyes.

 Fire extinguishing

 Smoke with a suitable composition can be used as a fire suppression agent.
 A pyrotechnic composition similar to black powder, composed of 15% charcoal and 85% potassium nitrate, generates thick smoke composed of particles of mainly potassium carbonate, which has fire extinguishing properties.
 Two-kilograms smoke grenades, thrown into burning rooms through plate-glass windows, have been used by some European firefighters.